saif-alden2error/Simple-Qualcalator/README.md

 cargo run -q
 ```

-To EXIT the program JUST hit CTRL + C or any other character makes this programs errors
+To EXIT the program JUST hit CTRL + C or any other character makes this program errors

 # Thanks For Using Simple-Qualcalator in Rust 💪